If you do not find the answer to your question here, please feel free to contact us!

 A cross connection is defined by the American Backflow Association and the EPA as any pipe, valve, fixture, etc., in a drinking water plumbing system that may allow the drinking water within the system to become contaminated or questionable in quality.
 Cross-connections can either be eliminated or protected by an air gap or mechanical backflow preventer.

-Click the link below to see a copy of the Annual Quality Report:
+Click here to see a copy of the Annual Quality Report!